ongamse/AMRIT_Inventory_API/README.md

 * MySQL
 * Springboot V2

-Maven
-$ ./mvn clean install

 ## Installation
 To install the inventory module, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the dependencies.
+2. Install the dependencies `mvn clean install`

-npm install
-3. Run the development server. npm start
+### Creating a build configuration and running the application

+1. You can copy `common_example.properties` to `common_local.properties` and edit the file accordingly.
+The file is under `src/main/environment` folder.
+2. Run the spring server with local configuration `mvn spring-boot:run -DENV_VAR=local`

 Open the application in your browser.
 The inventory module will be accessible at http://localhost:3000/inventory.